-Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 1956 involved from the main business of financing, investments in shares/stocks/bonds/debentures, leasing, hire-purchase, insurance organization, chit company or involved in the getting of deposits under any scheme or agreement.
-NBFC are under the purview of the Reserve Bank of India (RBI) and in this guide we proceed to the process for NBFC Registration in India and a few of the regulations that govern NBFC operations.
+A Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, of 1956 involved in the main business of financing, investments in shares/stocks/bonds/debentures, leasing, hire-purchase, insurance organization, chit company or involved in the getting of deposits under any scheme or agreement.
+NBFC are under the purview of the Reserve Bank of India (RBI) and in this guide, we proceed to the process for NBFC Registration in India and a few of the regulations that govern NBFC operations.

-Non-Banking Financial Company is like a bank except the following difference
+A non-Banking Financial Company is like a bank except for the following difference

-Program for getting an NBFC has to be made in the requisite form to Regional Office of the Reserve Bank of India.
-A listing of documents needed to be filed together with the NBFC software could be obtained here: NBFC List of Document Required.
+The program for getting an NBFC has to be made in the requisite form to the Regional Office of the Reserve Bank of India.
+A listing of documents needed to be filed together with the NBFC software could be obtained here: NBFC List of Documents Required.

 If any unincorporated entity (Proprietorship / Partnership) or an NBFC without consent to accept deposit is located accepting public deposits, then it's accountable for criminal actions.
 Furthermore, if NBFCs connect themselves using proprietorship/partnership companies accepting deposits in contravention of the RBI Act, then they're also liable to be prosecuted under criminal law or under the Security of Interest of Depositors (in Financial Establishments) Act if passed by the State Government.